electrikbox/ForEachMovies/README.md

 - list of movie genres
 - back button

-By clicking on a genre, the user will be redirected to the next URL:
+By clicking on a genre, you will be redirected to the next URL:

 ### Movies by Genre Page
 ```
 http://foreachmovies.electrikbox.fr/moviesgenre
 ```
-Page containing a dropdown menu with the list of genres provided by the API, once the genre is chosen
+Page containing a dropdown menu with the list of genres provided by the API, once the genre is chosen, the list of movies with that genre appears.

 ### Movies Page
 ```